great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_create_expectations.md

 Expectations are the workhorse abstraction in Great Expectations.
 Each Expectation is a declarative, machine-verifiable assertion about the expected format, content, or behavior of your data.
 Great Expectations comes with dozens of built-in Expectations, and it’s possible to develop your own custom Expectations, too.

 The CLI will help you create your first Expectation Suite.
 Suites are simply collections of Expectations.
-In order to create a new suite, we will use the built-in profiler to automatically create an Expectation Suite called `getting_started_expectation_suite_taxi.demo`.
+In order to create a new suite, we will use the built-in Profiler to automatically create an Expectation Suite called `getting_started_expectation_suite_taxi.demo`.

 ### Create an Expectation Suite using the CLI